john-org/2-react-Intro/readme.md

 ReactDOM.render(elem, rootElement)
 ```

-In React we typically use use the `props` object for variables:
+In React we use the `props` object for variables:

 ```js
 const rootElement = document.getElementById('root')